Shahar-Y/mongo-to-rabbit/README.md

 # mongo-to-rabbit

-An npm package designed for listening to a Mongodb and notifying a RabbitMQ server on changes.
+An npm package designed for listening to a MongoDB and notifying a RabbitMQ server on changes.

+Using [MenashMQ](https://www.npmjs.com/package/menashmq) for connection to RabbitMQ, and [mongoose](https://mongoosejs.com/) for modeling the connection to mongo.

 ## To run the package locally with the example:
 1. run rabbit locally: `docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management`